-This may seem a bit obvious, but I have to say it.
-The first steps to getting a torn relationship back on the path of healing is to end the affair and ceasing all contact with the lover.
-It’s not uncommon for the cheating partner and lover to want to maintain a casual social friendship, however doing so is ill advised.
+This may seem a bit obvious, but the affair needs to end.
+The first step to getting a torn relationship back on the path of healing is to end the affair and ceasing all contact with the lover.
+It’s not uncommon for the cheating partner and lover to want to maintain a casual social friendship, however doing so is ill-advised.
 There needs to be a forceful break so that the affair can remain in the past.
 Keeping the lover around, even if only platonic, will only keep the affair alive in the mind of the betrayed.

-Affairs are known as the most hurtful and selfish acts that one partner can wreak upon his/her partner.
-The sooner it ends, the sooner the couple can start healing.
-Holding off on breaking contact only speeds up the relationships demise.
+Affairs are known as the most hurtful and selfish act that one partner can wreak upon his/her partner.
+The sooner it ends, the sooner the couple can begin anew.
+Holding off on breaking contact only speeds up the demise of the relationship.
 For the couples ready to work on their relationship, it ends in the right way.
-A letter, approved by the betrayed partner, get’s sent and proclaims the betrayer’s love and desire to rebuild their marriage and all communication and contact there after will cease.
+A letter, approved by the betrayed partner, gets sent and proclaims the betrayer’s love and desire to rebuild their marriage and all communication and contact thereafter will cease.
 Unfortunately, most affairs don’t end this way but rather die a “natural death”.
 Instead of cutting it off, the unfaithful continue the relationship for as long as possible – which rarely lasts long.
 So even if the affair doesn’t end right away, it will.